Berlin: Performing arts

 Berlin is home to 44 theaters and stages.
 The Deutsches Theater in Mitte was built in 1849–50 and has operated almost continuously since then.
 The Volksbühne at Rosa-Luxemburg-Platz was built in 1913–14, though the company had been founded in 1890.
 The Berliner Ensemble, famous for performing the works of Bertolt Brecht, was established in 1949.
 The Schaubühne was founded in 1962 and moved to the building of the former Universum Cinema on Kurfürstendamm in 1981.
 With a seating capacity of 1,895 and a stage floor of 2854 m2, the Friedrichstadt-Palast in Berlin Mitte is the largest show palace in Europe.
+For Berlin's independent dance and theatre scene, venues such as the Sophiensäle in Mitte and the three houses of the Hebbel am Ufer (HAU) in Kreuzberg are important.
+Most productions there are also accessible to an English-speaking audience.
+Some of the dance and theatre groups that also work internationally (Gob Squad, Rimini Protokoll) are based there, as well as festivals such as the international festival Dance in August.

 Berlin has three major opera houses: the Deutsche Oper, the Berlin State Opera, and the Komische Oper.
 The Berlin State Opera on Unter den Linden opened in 1742 and is the oldest of the three.
 Its musical director is Daniel Barenboim.
 The Komische Oper has traditionally specialized in operettas and is also at Unter den Linden.
 The Deutsche Oper opened in 1912 in Charlottenburg.

 The city's main venue for musical theater performances are the Theater am Potsdamer Platz and Theater des Westens (built in 1895).
 Contemporary dance can be seen at the Radialsystem V. The Tempodrom is host to concerts and circus-inspired entertainment.
 It also houses a multi-sensory spa experience.
 The Admiralspalast in Mitte has a vibrant program of variety and music events.

 There are seven symphony orchestras in Berlin.
 The Berlin Philharmonic Orchestra is one of the preeminent orchestras in the world; it is housed in the Berliner Philharmonie near Potsdamer Platz on a street named for the orchestra's longest-serving conductor, Herbert von Karajan.
 Simon Rattle was its principal conductor from 1999 to 2018, a position now held by Kirill Petrenko.
 The Konzerthausorchester Berlin was founded in 1952 as the orchestra for East Berlin.
-Ivan Fischer is its principal conductor.
+Christoph Eschenbach is its principal conductor.
 The Haus der Kulturen der Welt presents exhibitions dealing with intercultural issues and stages world music and conferences.
 The Kookaburra and the Quatsch Comedy Club are known for satire and comedy shows.
 In 2018, the New York Times described Berlin as "arguably the world capital of underground electronic music".